Tips for reducing call centre sick leave

 It’s important not to treat people negatively for genuine sickness.

-In Australia, most permanent employees are entitled to 10 sick days per calendar year.
+In Australia, most permanent employees are entitled to 10 sick days per calendar year with only 15% of contact centres in 2019 providing more than the 10 legislated sick days.